 NAOMI LEVECCHIA, development director, worked in fundraising for The Westfield Symphony and American Repertory Ballet.
 Prior to her nonprofit work, Naomi practiced law, working with the public defender’s office and law firms.
 Originally from Toronto, Ontario, Naomi reads as much as possible (especially anything by or about Winston Churchill) and lives with more than 3,000 books.
 She has a bachelor’s degree from the Eastman School of Music, a master’s degree in French Horn performance and ethnomusicology from the University of North Texas and a law degree from Rutgers, Camden.

-AMY BANEGAS, program director at MW North, earned her Masters of Arts in English with a concentration in Journalism from Arcadia University and a Bachelors of Science in Secondary Education with a concentration in English Literature from Temple University.
-Amy has been an English teacher for 14 years in North Philadelphia and has previously worked at Congreso de Latino Unidos as a youth coordinator.
-Her passion is writing poetry, journalism, creating art and working with youth in Philadelphia.
+AMY BANEGAS, MW's director of mindfulness, earned a Masters of Arts in English from Arcadia University and a BS in Secondary Education with a concentration in English Literature from Temple University.
+Amy was previously a Philadelphia English teacher for 14 years and worked at Congreso de Latino Unidos as a youth coordinator.
+She believes the practice of mindfulness is a major asset when working with youth in Philadelphia.
 Email: email@example.com

 NELIA DIAZ, program director at El Futuro, began her career working with young children in Central America before she began teaching Spanish in Philadelphia classrooms.
 Nelia is a strong advocate of early childhood education and believes strongly in the value of learning to read and write in both Spanish and English.
 Nelia left her home in Honduras in 2011 and says she's learned to love our city's cold winter seasons, believing that pencils become magical and books become magnetic on snow days.
 Email: firstname.lastname@example.org